John Gwynne (commentator)

 Richard John Gwynne (23 April 1945 – 9 July 2022) was an English teacher, sports commentator and reporter.
 He was best known for his darts commentary, and worked at Sky Sports for twenty years.

 Early life

-Gwynne was born in Shropshire in 1945 and moved to Manchester in 1957.
+Gwynne was born in High Ercall, Shropshire in 1945 and moved to Manchester in 1957.
 He attended Chorlton Grammar School.
 Upon leaving, he went into teaching, and taught English and was Deputy Housemaster (Fisher) at Moston Brook High School in Manchester.

 Broadcasting career

 Gwynne was a commentator for the PDC darts tournaments which air on Sky Sports.
 He commentated on the first ever PDC World Championship in 1994, and the 2016 World Championship was his last tournament for Sky Sports.